One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 Lake Como

 HOW LONG TO STAY: If you are short on time, a day in Lake Como is enough.
+You can tak a day trip from Milan or just spend one night on the lake.

 Lake Garda

-Located about half way between Milan and Venice, close to Brescia and Verona, Lake Garda is a fantastic destination.
-This is the biggest lake in Italy, and scattered along its shore there are many lovely towns and villages, a bunch of nice beaches and more.
+Located about halfway between Milan and Venice, close to Brescia and Verona, Lake Garda is a fantastic destination.
+This is the biggest lake in Italy, and scattered along its shore, there are many lovely towns and villages, a bunch of nice beaches and more.

-On the southern side of the lake, Sirmione is the most popular place to visit thanks to the Castello di Sirmione and the Grotte di Catullo.
-If you want to explore the northern side, head to Riva del Garda, Desenzano del Garda, Peschiera del Garda, Malcesine and Limone Sul Garda.
+On the southern side of the lake, Sirmione is the most popular place to visit, thanks to the Castello di Sirmione and the Grotte di Catullo.
+If you want to explore the northern side, head to Riva del Garda, Desenzano del Garda, Peschiera del Garda, Malcesine, and Limone Sul Garda.

 HOW LONG TO STAY: You can easily see Lake Garda on day trips from Verona.
 If you have time to spare, plan to stay 2 or 3 days.